PERCEPTEMPLE/perceptemple-main/3-exploratory-ai/README.md

 ## 🧭 Directory Contents

 - **[The Church of Data: A Panperceptual Critique](./the-church-of-data.md)**: An introduction that critiques the current data-centric paradigm in AI.
-- **[Unified Theoretical Framework – EAI Principito v1.0](./unified-framework-little-prince.md)**: The conceptual and architectural foundation of the EAI model.
+- **[Unified Theoretical Framework – EAI Little Prince v1.0](./unified-framework-little-prince.md)**: The conceptual and architectural foundation of the EAI model.
 - **[Operative Manifesto for Exploratory Intelligence](./operative-manifesto.md)**: The core principles that guide the design and purpose of EAI.
-- **[Source Code: Principito v1.0](./code/little-prince-v1.py)**: The initial Python implementation of the EAI concept.
+- **[Source Code: Little Prince v1.0](./code/little-prince-v1.py)**: The initial Python implementation of the EAI concept.

 ---